 The following is for general information purposes only.
 All further queries regarding this information should be directed to the competent authority listed below.

-The Bar Council is designated as the Competent Authority for registered lawyers (barristers) from other member states of the European Union wishing to practise in Ireland as a barrister under their home professional title (See Directive 98/5/EC "the Establishment Directive").
+The Bar of Ireland is designated as the competent authority for registered lawyers (barristers) from other member states of the European Union wishing to practice in Ireland as a barrister under their home professional title (See Directive 98/5/EC "the Establishment Directive").

 Procedure required for qualifying to practice as a Barrister in Ireland